a road with text "divorce"on it

 • All assets are placed in a joint bank account during the marriage.

-Commingling Property can have adverse and unintended consequences: Sometimes, mixing community property with separate property can cause the property to transmute into community property and therefore divided equally between spouses..
+Commingling Property can have adverse and unintended consequences.
+Sometimes, mixing community property with separate property can cause the property to turn into (transmute) community property and therefore divided equally between spouses at the time of divorce.

 How Courts Determine Community Property From Separate Property

-In general, all separate property will be given to the person who owns it, and all community property states will be divided so that each person receives the same net amount.
-Likewise, the court will divide and assign the debts to each party in a way that makes the net value of the property received less than the debts assigned the same for both spouses.
+In general, all separate property will be given to the person who owns it, and all community property will be divided so that each person receives the same net amount.
+Likewise, the court will divide and assign the debts to each party in a way that makes the net value of the property received less than the debts assigned to both spouses.

 Real Property